 Solar gains are then computed for the outside and inside of a building.
 The external solar load can be visualized on the building envelope.
 The internal solar load is calculated by accounting for glazing parameters that define the solar transmissivity of transparent building materials such as windows and skylights.
 Surrounding buildings are also accounted for, giving an accurate assessment of the impacts of solar shading.
 The result is more accurate thermal comfort calculations for the indoor and outdoor environment, and room and surface temperatures that better reflect the local climate.

-Join our live, 30-minute demonstration to learn how to set up and run solar shading simulations in SimScale.
+Download and watch our 30-minute demonstration to learn how to set up and run solar shading simulations in SimScale.

 To learn more about the features and benefits of cloud-based CFD simulation for architecture and construction professionals, explore our additional resources below: